-Optinal: Our direct LIVE labels can be combined with our membrane probes.
-Simply add them to the staining solution for multocolor live-cell imaging.
+Optional: Our direct LIVE labels can be combined with our membrane probes.
+Simply add them to the staining solution for multicolor live-cell imaging.

 Note: The staining solution is not stable for extended periods of time.
 Therefore, it is recommended that you only prepare enough solution for immediate use.

-- Remove the cell culture medium and rinse the cells once in prewarmed live-cell imaging medium.
+- Remove the cell culture medium and rinse the cells once in the prewarmed live-cell imaging medium.

 - Remove the medium and add enough staining solution to the cells.
-Incubate for 10 to 30 min at optimal cell growth conditions (temperature, humidity, CO2-controlled enviroment).
+Incubate for 10 to 30 min at optimal cell growth conditions (temperature, humidity, CO2-controlled environment).

-Optional: Afterwerds, cells can be rinsed with fresh live-cell imaging medium. abberior STAR membrane probes are used in very low nanomolar concentration, meaning background signal is already reduced.
-Additional washing step might reduce background signal further.
+Optional: Afterward, cells can be rinsed with a fresh live-cell imaging medium. abberior STAR membrane probes are used in very low nanomolar concentration, meaning the background signal is already reduced.
+Additional washing steps might reduce the background signal further.

-- Cells are embedded in fresh live-cell imaging medium.
+- Cells are embedded in a fresh live-cell imaging medium.

 If coverslips were used: simply take the coverslip out of the staining solution using tweezers.
 Place the coverslip in a